OZGrav/pygwincFold/README.md

 $ python3 -m gwinc aLIGO.hdf5
 ```

+The `--range` option can be used to include the values of various
+inspiral ranges for the overall noise in the output.

 IFO parameters can be manipulated from the command line with the
 `--ifo` option:
 ```shell